Hearthstone Ranking System – Full Guide

 Depending on your star yield, you’ll have a much easier time climbing out of the lower ranks at the beginning of a month because losses affect you less – and if you don’t want to play Ranked at all, you can take a one-month break without any loss of MMR or rank.
 After that, you’ll see some decay and even an effect on your star bonus.

-So, even if you don’t yet have the best Hearthstone decks, you should still play the occasional Ranked match to keep up your rating!
+So, even if you don’t yet have the best Hearthstone decks, you should still play the occasional Ranked match to use the star bonus and rank up to regain the star bonus for the next month too!
 In the new Hearthstone ranking system, you may even find it easier to progress up to higher ranks!

 In the new Hearthstone ranking system, you’ll also get some additional rewards – first-time rewards for reaching ranks and then end-of-season rewards for keeping a certain rank up.
 These rewards are either entire expansion packs of both Classics and recent expansions or individual rare cards.

-These changes are sure to shake up the casual and competitive player scene – right down to esports betting fans that are keen to bet on Hearthstone events.
-This newest change, the new expansion and the added incentives for players to work their way up are sure to shake things up and draw some new top players in the competitive scene!
+These changes are sure to shake up the casual and competitive player scene – right down to esports betting fans that are keen take part in Hearthstone betting.
+This newest change, the new expansion and the added incentives for players to work their way up are sure to shake things up and draw some more of the best Hearthstone players into the competitive scene.